€57,48 €47,50 excl. VAT

 Clinical features

 Affected puppies present with difficulty suckling, general weakness, poor weight gain (often weighing half as much as healthy littermates) and a bow-legged stance.
-The puppies may die within the first weeks of life, and euthanasia is otherwise usually necessary.
+The puppies may die within the first weeks of life, or are otherwise typically euthanized on humane grounds due to poor quality of life.

 Additional information